-The merging of projects is a central task whenever optimistic cooperation is employed.
-Beyond-Sniff's TurboMixer provides support for comparing and merging projects on a high level of abstraction.
+The merging of projects is a central task of any kind of optimistic cooperation.
+Beyond-Sniff's TurboMixer provides support for comparing and merging working projects/copies on a high abstraction level.
 It visualizes differences with colors and pictograms on project, symbolic and textual levels and there are several abstraction levels on which both symbolic and textual differences can be browsed.

-Figure 4 shows the TurboMixer in comparing three consecutive versions of a project, ordered by age from left to right.
+Figure 4 shows the TurboMixer in comparing three working projects of consecutive revisions, ordered by age from left to right.
 The structure of every working project is visualized as a tree and the classes are listed above them.
 New, changed, and deleted elements are visualized the same way in the tree and in the list.
 The semantics of the pictograms and colors is described in the lower left corner.